Why would you make a roasted tomato salsa?

 I find the best way to make a roasted tomato salsa is to roast the veggies in the oven for about 30 minutes in the oven at 400°F/200°C.

-Here is the quick summary for this recipe:
+Here is a quick summary of this recipe:

 - Get a cast iron skillet pan hot.

-- Add some high smoke point oil (canola, peanut or odorless coconut oil).
+- Add some high smoke point oil (canola, peanut or odourless coconut oil).